xSeanliux/xSeanliux.github.io/content/blog/sequential-parallel-scans/index.md

 Fenwick trees were developed in 1989.
 The year is now 2025, and we have shiny new GPUs to play with.
 Can we make our scans even faster?
 We will lay out some more rules to make our game more interesting:
 1. We will solve the static scan problem - that is, no `Add` operations, only `Query`.
-2. We now have a (theoretical) GPU at our disposal.
-Though this is not the case practically, we will assume that we have as many cores as we need, and that warp size is infinite.
-This ensures that we can focus on the analysis of our algorithm instead of having to apply other tricks to deal with pesky real-world constraints.
+2. We will be working under an idealised parallel computing model.
+Though this is not the case practically, we will assume that we have as many cores as we need, and that warp size is infinite, etc. This ensures that we can focus on the analysis of our algorithm instead of having to apply other tricks to deal with pesky real-world constraints.

 Note that throwing a GPU at the code in the [Introduction](#introduction) won't work, as the code is recurrent and has a linear data dependency: you can't compute \\(b_i\\) until you've computed \\(b_{i-1}\\).

 The [Brent-Kung algorithm](https://ieeexplore.ieee.org/abstract/document/1675982?casa_token=-kIKEZc2vFoAAAAA:KlicFhXJ_JP5smZUbBpgoQQYe5vFgmIv5fpSAbijOWYxxYzUHUEb4ox6zyLIFiBd6tH89lr6Sg) was developed in 1982 (earlier than Fenwick trees!), and was originally used as an adder in chip design.
-Here, I would like to give a more intuitive understanding of how it works by understanding it as a "parallel BIT."
+Here, I would like to give a more intuitive understanding of how it works by understanding it as analogous to two phases of parallel BIT operations.
 By the end of this section, my goal is for you to be able to intuitively grasp why the Brent-Kung Scan is designed the way it is, be able to rederive it given pen and paper, and more ambitious readers may want to implement their own scan kernel in CUDA C.

 ### The Brent-Kung Architecture
-The following image is taken from Brent and Kung's paper and showcases the overarching architecture of the scan for \\(N = 16\\).
+The following image is taken from [Brent and Kung's 1982 paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=1675982&casa_token=mQzDf0JhJa0AAAAA:tn8gGzl4F0RE9v1FarJUOcnuhoma8ceCNjsnqpLmZSMmd3L7zvG0qNACpbT0kQRh_eP705PHYw) (Figure 5) and shows the overarching architecture of the scan for \\(N = 16\\).
 The starting array is at the bottom, and operations are done from the bottom to the top.
 At the top, values \\(c_{1}\\) to \\(c_{16}\\) denote the prefix sum from right to left.
 Nodes coloured black denote summation.
 For example, at \\(T = 4\\) the value of the array at index \\(8\\) is added to index \\(16\\).
 ![Brent & Kung (1982), Fig. 5](images/brent_kung_architecture.png)

 Notably, connected black lines represent data dependencies.
 There are two chains of length \\(O(\log N)\\), and so we expect the number of iterations to be roughly \\(T = O(\log N)\\).
 So this approach is efficient, but we have not yet answered the question of *why* this works.